laravel/docs/upgrade.md

 Of course, don't forget to examine any 3rd party packages consumed by your application and verify you are using the proper version for Laravel 5.5 support.

+If you're using browser-kit-testing, you'll need to update the dependency to `2.*` to be compatible with phpunit `~6.0`.

 #### Laravel Installer

 > {tip} If you commonly use the Laravel installer via `laravel new`, you should update your Laravel installer package using the `composer global update` command.